sictweb/web700/notes/week03.md

 #### Implicit "return statement"

-Arrow functions also implicitly return the value of the statement within the funtion.
+Arrow functions also implicitly return the value of the statement within the function.
 This can lead to very short, consice function declarations, ie:

 ```javascript
 var adder = function(num1, num2) {